Philipbear/BUDDY_Metabolomics/README.md

 > **Note**:
 `msbuddy` is newly developed for flexible molecular formula analysis with refined algorithmic design and model training.
-`msbuddy` will be actively updated, and `BUDDY` is now archived due to the restriction of operating system.
+`msbuddy` will be actively updated, and `BUDDY` is now archived due to the restriction of usage on different operating systems.
+We aim to provide a more customizable and more accurate solution.

 ## Citation